 (From Prometheus Books)

-Now available in print and e-book editions from all bookstores and online sellers.
+Now available in print, e-book, and audiobook editions from all bookstores and online sellers.

 “John Farrell’s remarkable excursion through scores of medieval inventions proves, beyond any doubt, that every aspect of modern technology has its roots in the past.
 Be prepared for a surprising introduction to some of the fascinating inventions –and fascinating minds –of the so-called Middle Ages.
 A great read!”— Kenneth R. Miller, author of Finding Darwin’s God.